getLiauba/SmartHomeMonitor/README.md

 ## <a name="Time_Commitment">Time Commitment</a>

-<p> Your total time commitment for this project should be no more than a weekend approximentally(8 hours) assuming you have all your materials and tools purchased and shiped  <br>
+<p> Your total time commitment for this project should be no more than a weekend approximentally(X hours) assuming you have all your materials and tools purchased and shiped  <br>

 Mechanical Assembly (1 hour)  <br>
 Setting up raspberry Pi (1 hour)  <br>